-What is a grade?
+What is a grade anyway?
 Teaching kids common stuff at a common age.
-Unless you are a homeschooler with twins, triplets, or quintuplets, you don’t have kids with common ages.
+(Unless you are a homeschooler with twins, triplets, or quintuplets, you don’t have kids of common ages.)

-When we sit down to explore a new lesson on geography, or history, or do experiments, watch a documentary or listen to a musical piece, they engage differently.
+When we sit down to explore a new lesson on geography, or history, do experiments, watch a documentary, or listen to a musical piece, they engage differently.

 Say whaaa?
-It can’t be that easy.
-Yes.
-Yes it can.
+It can’t be that easy to homeschool more than one grade.

 Sure, there are differences in maturity.
 Sure, there are differences in comprehension.
 Sure, there are differences in thinking approaches.
 And aptitudes and interests.

 But there just is no average kid in an average grade.
 Anywhere.
-And since you have only made four (like us), or three or two or thirteen…you only have to learn your kids, and engage your kids.
+And since you have only made four (like us), or three or two or thirteen…you only have to learn your kids and engage your kids.

 Grades might be an effective strategy in teaching many kids at one time if all kids were average.
 But there ain’t no average kid…no average people.

-With the addition of our fifteen year old’s on-line science class, our daughter has led a few discussions and experiments with the youngers.
+With the addition of our fifteen-year-old online science class, our daughter has led a few discussions and experiments with the younger kids.
 I’ve learned a lot about weather prediction and physics laws from her.

-Wowsas, the youngers are advantaged.
+Wowsas, the younger kids are advantaged.

-Hang with your kiddos long enough, and you’ll see your nine year old answer questions or share tidbits that your sixteen year old doesn’t know.
-Your twelve year old can answer math questions your fifteen year old doesn’t know.
+Hang with your kiddos long enough, and you’ll see your nine-year-old answer questions or share tidbits that your sixteen-year-old doesn’t know.
+Your twelve-year-old can answer math questions your fifteen-year-old doesn’t know.
 Because they are different people.
 With different aptitudes and curiosities.

 In order to understand each of your children, you can explore different learning theories.